 The drawer opens to show many cards that I

 made many, many years ago.
-They hold floss.
+They drawer only holds floss.

 The floss cards hold different colors and are in 3

 rows.
 These are so small.
-Amanda use to cross stitch
+Amanda Grace use to cross stitch

 things, buttons and more pincushions.
 A pair of

 Buttons are beads with holes in them.
 Ribbons also are here.

 There is not anything in the drawers.
 I cannot decide what to put in them.

 Some books and threads wound on metal spools.